 Diagnoses of middle ear infection

-In order to diagnose, the doctor will ask you about their health.
+To diagnose, the doctor will ask you about their health.
 An otoscope, a lighted instrument used to look at the eardrum, is the simplest way a doctor can tell if there is an infection in the ear.
 An infected eardrum has a red, bulging appearance.

-In cases where the diagnosis still isn’t clear, doctors may use tympanometry.
+In cases where the diagnosis still isn’t precise, doctors may use tympanometry.
 There is a device called a tympano-meter that is a small, soft plug with a speaker and a microphone for measuring air pressure inside the ear.
 Depending on the pressure, the eardrum’s flexibility is determined.

 Research on Middle Ear Infections

 National Institute on Deafness and Other Communication Disorders (NIDCD) scientists investigate many ways to prevent, diagnose, and treat middle ear infections.
-In order to effectively prevent ear infections, researchers could find a way to identify children at risk.
+To effectively prevent ear infections, researchers could find a way to identify children at risk.
 Moreover, it is important to investigate why some children have more ear infections than others.
-Ear infections are more prevalent among Native American and Hispanic children than other ethnic groups.
+Ear infections are more prevalent among Native American and Hispanic children than among other ethnic groups.
 Researchers are also learning more about what happens inside human ears when they suffer from recurring ear infections.
 During the research, the researchers found that most chronic ear infections in children are caused by colonies of antibiotic-resistant bacteria called biofilms.
 Chronic ear infections can be effectively treated and avoided by attacking and killing biofilms.
 The impact of ear infections is also a major factor in speech and language development in children.
 More accurate diagnostic methods could help doctors prescribe better treatment for middle ear infections.
 Aside from evaluating current treatments for ear infections, researchers are also developing more effective and accessible ways of administering drugs.